dzearing/theme-proto/README.md

 # Issues to resolve

-* Persona should apply its own fonts.
-(Use Text component.)
+* Persona should use Text component.
-* Persona has right padding baked in.
+* PersonaCoin has right padding baked in.
 * Slider should apply its own fonts.
 (Use Text component.)
 * Slider labels should be opt in, not opt out.
 * Slider has no ticks.
 Not even opt in.